Prasads33/weatherForecast/README.md

 Observations/Reports:

-While testing the app, As a tester my observations for application 1)Without passing any city name expectation is Error Message :("Error retrieving the forecast"), however in actual case scenario by default "Glasgow" string is getting after entering a blank " " string.

-2)While testing Most dominant wether_conditions
+While testing the app, As a tester my observations for application 1)In Most dominant wether_conditions for Eg:
-for Eg:
 City Name : Glasgow
-Expexted : User should be able to get 3 hours summeries weatherForecast data with most dominant condtion of the day.
-          Per Observation User got {Rain, Cloud, Cloud, Cloud} for Tuesday 20 hence the most dominant would be "Cloud"
+Expected result: For Glasgow city most dominat condtion should be "Cloude"

-Actual : User is getting "Rain" which is not expected most_dominant conditions.
+Actual Result : User is getting "Rain" which is not expected most_dominant conditions.

-3)While testing Most wind speed for Eg:
+2)While testing Most wind speed for Eg:
 City Name : Glasgow
 Expexted : User should be able to get 3 hours summeries weatherForecast data with most dominant condtion of the day.